Surgeon general's TV praise of Trump earns his 'star' label

 Dr. C. Everett Koop was at odds with the Reagan White House with his calls for AIDS education for elementary school students and support of condoms for disease prevention.
 Dr. Jocelyn Elders was fired by Bill Clinton after she affirmed at an AIDS conference that it may be appropriate to promote masturbation to help dissuade young people from engaging in risky sexual activity.
 Dr. Richard Carmona said after he left the office that the George W. Bush administration tried to "water down" his report on the dangers of secondhand smoke .

-At one point earlier this month — days after Vice President Mike Pence tapped him to join the task force — Adams during a radio interview appeared to stray far outside the scope of medicine to defend the president’s comment at a South Carolina rally that Democrats were pushing a “new hoax” by spotlighting the coronavirus.
+Days after Vice President Mike Pence tapped him to join the task force, Adams conducted a radio interview where he appeared to stray far outside the scope of medicine to defend Trump's comment at a South Carolina rally that Democrats were pushing a “new hoax” by spotlighting the coronavirus.

 “I will tell you when he said hoax, he was not referring to the coronavirus,” Adams said.
 “He said, and this is from his mouth to your ears, he was referring to the way he had been treated by the opposite party in terms of impeachment, in terms of criticizing the coronavirus response so far, in terms of taking every opportunity to bring him down.”

-Adams also raised eyebrows this week for incorrectly referring to South Korea as an authoritarian country as he tried to make the point that as democracy the U.S. should tread carefully with how it goes about stemming the virus.
+Adams also raised eyebrows this week for incorrectly referring to South Korea as an authoritarian country. he was trying to make the point that as a democracy, the U.S. should tread carefully in how it goes about stemming the virus.

 “We are not an authoritarian nation, so we have to be careful when we say, ‘Let’s do what China did.
 Let’s do what South Korea did,’” Adams said during an interview on “Fox & Friends,” equating South Korea’s democratic republic with communist China’s unelected government.